rajaii/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+Relational databases are databases in which data is stored in related tables.
+SQL is a prominent language for querying and setting up such databases.

 - [ ] Why do tables need a `primary key`?

+Tables need a primary key so that we can track the data and have a anchor point to tag related data.

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+To do this we set up a third table with foreign keys that are tied to the primary’s of each of the targeted tables.
+Each entry will comprise of the foreign keys in aggregate.

 ## Minimum Viable Product